andrewabest/andrewbestdotcom/content/posts/how-to-not-suck-at-mentoring.md

 To begin to learn something new, you need subject matter - books, videos, courseware, projects - whatever can be used as a vehicle for your learning.

-Probably my biggest misconception about mentoring was that I would need to be some sort of provider of all of these things - direction, material, insight, answers.
+My biggest misconception about mentoring was that I would need to be some sort of provider of all of these things - direction, material, insight, answers.

 You don't.